Premier Education

 Understanding UV radiation

 Ultraviolet (UV) radiation is a type of energy produced by the sun.
-Too much UV exposure causes sunburn, premature ageing and eye damage, plus is a major cause of skin cancer.
+Too much exposure to UV causes sunburn, premature ageing and eye damage, plus is a major cause of skin cancer.

 A child’s skin is delicate, which is why it needs protection from the sun.
 This is especially important because you can’t see or feel the sun’s UV rays.
 You won’t notice skin damage until it is done.